CircleCI-Public/config-preview-sdk/docs/commands.md

 # Authoring and using commands in CircleCI configuration
 _The `commands` stanza is available in configuration version 2.1 and later_

 Commands are reusable sets of steps that can be invoked with specific parameters inside a job.
-For instance, `checkout` and `run` are considered built-in commands.
-You may also author your own commands or use those authored by others.
+For example, `checkout` and `run` are considered built-in commands.
+You may also author your own commands or use commands authored by others.

 ## Using commands
 Commands can be invoked as steps in a job.
-For instance, to invoke the command `sayhello`, passing it a parameter `to` you would write:
+For example, to invoke the command `sayhello`, you would pass the parameter `to` like the example shown below:

 ```yaml
 jobs: